 Shooting entirely in England and adding only one American – young Disney contract player Bobby Driscoll (Song of the South, So Dear to My Heart) – to the otherwise all-British cast, Disney set about adapting Robert Louis Stevenson’s adventure classic Treasure Island to the screen.

-Boarding Captain Smollet’s ship, the Hispaniola, Jim meets one-legged cook Long John Silver, who takes an instant liking to the boy.
+Boarding Captain Smollet’s (Basil Sydney) ship, the Hispaniola, Jim meets one-legged cook Long John Silver (Robert Newton), who takes an instant liking to the boy.

 But Silver has an ulterior motive.
 He and most of the crew have planned a mutiny, hoping to find the treasure themselves.
 When the dust settles from the mutiny, Silver and his band follow the map to the treasure, with Jim in tow.